 Being able to spot the signs of laminitis early maximises your horse’s chance of recovery.
-So, it pays to be vigilant, especially as subtle signs such as slight reluctance to turn or shortening of stride can be easily missed.
+It pays to be vigilant, especially because subtle signs like slight reluctance to turn or shortening of the stride are easy to miss.

 Can You Spot the Signs?